scrabbletank/farhome-rules/spacehome/rulesdoc.md

 | Gain Wounds |      2       | Increases your max Wounds by 1 |
 | Learn Feat |      2       | Gain a Feat you meet the requirements of |
 | Learn Proficiency |      2       | Become proficient in a new skill |

+#### Fat Point Increase
+Your maximum fate points are increased by 1 at levels 5, 15, and 25.

+#### Action Point Increase
+Your maximum action points are increased by 1 at level 10.

 ### Hit Points